What is transverse myelitis?

-Transverse myelitis can also be a warning sign of multiple sclerosis, but this is a rare occurrence.
-Since some people with transverse myelitis have autoimmune diseases such as lupus, some doctors believe that transerve myelitis may also be an autoimmune disease.
+Transverse myelitis can also be a warning sign of multiple sclerosis, but this is rare.
+Since some people with transverse myelitis have autoimmune diseases such as lupus, some doctors believe that transverse myelitis may also be an autoimmune disease.
 Finally, some cancers can trigger an immune response that leads to transverse myelitis.

-The physical symptoms of transverse myelitis can develop over several hours or days, or over a longer period of one to two weeks.
+The symptoms of transverse myelitis can develop over several hours or days, or over a longer period of 1 to 2 weeks.
 These are possible symptoms:

 Back or neck pain

 Weakness in arms or legs

 Abnormal feelings in the legs, such as burning, tingling, or pricking

 Loss of bladder or bowel control

 Where in the body these symptoms occur depends on what part of the spinal cord is inflamed.
 People with inflammation in the neck typically feel symptoms from the neck down, while inflammation in the middle of the spine can cause symptoms from the waist down.

 If you suspect that you have transverse myelitis, your healthcare provider will likely review your medical history and do a complete physical exam.
 Because transverse myelitis can be caused by a number of treatable conditions, your provider may want to test for some of those diseases.
 One test you might need is a CT or MRI scan.

 Another common test is myelography, a procedure in which a needle is used to inject a special dye into your spinal area.
 A technician will then use a real time X-ray called fluoroscopy to get pictures of your spinal cord.